ihaveamac/9.6-dbgen-xmls/README.md

 ### Requirements

 - [Python 2.7](https://www.python.org/downloads/release/python-2711/)
-- A 3DS with 9.2.0-20 or lower, or using arm9loaderhax
+- A 3DS with 9.2.0-20 or lower or using arm9loaderhax
 - [Decrypt9 by Archshift](https://github.com/archshift/Decrypt9), [Decrypt9WIP by d0k3](https://github.com/d0k3/Decrypt9) or [Decrypt9UI by Shadowtrance](https://github.com/shadowtrance/Decrypt9)
 - [3dstool](https://github.com/dnasdw/3dstool) and [ctrtool](https://github.com/profi200/Project_CTR)
 - A rom of the game that uses 9.6 encryption
  - [List of games with their respective seeds and title IDs](http://pastebin.com/zNM8zYwa)
- - Patched/rom hacks may have a modified `code.bin` so they are not a good base to start on, the original game should always be used.
+ - Patched games/rom hacks may have a modified `code.bin` so they are not a good base to start on, the original game should always be used.
 - [This modified script](https://gist.github.com/ihaveamac/304bb69e98fc4ce2d5c9) of `ncchinfo_gen.py`
 - smealum's [`96crypto_dbgen.py`](https://github.com/smealum/ninjhax2.x/blob/master/scripts/96crypto_dbgen.py) script to generate the XMLs
 - Certain key files (these files can not be linked here, you'll have to search for them, and the size of them should be exactly 16 bytes):